 What grade is considered failing?

-A grade of “D” or “F” is considered failing in undergraduate nursing courses.
+A grade of “D” or “F” is considered failing in undergraduate and graduate nursing courses.
 A grade of “C” is below the 3.0 GPA requirement in graduate school and can lead to probation or dismissal.

 Is there an appeals process for failed nursing courses?

 No, students will incur all grades received in nursing courses.
 RN to BSN students are permitted to fail up to two nursing courses.
 MSN students are permitted to fail only one nursing course.
 Students are subject to be placed on probationary status.
 If a student exceeds the number of permitted failures, they will not be permitted to continue in the program.

 What grades must a student make in order to obtain a 3.3 GPA in NURS 3345, NURS 3315, and NURS 4325?

 Below are scenarios portraying acceptable grades needed to attain a 3.3 GPA.

 Students may drop up to six courses that result in a grade of “W,” while in the RN to BSN portion of the program.
 However, once transitioned into graduate studies, students may only drop up to three courses that result in a grade of “W.”